Pressing Instructions

 Pre-press your garment for 5 seconds to remove any moisture.
 Moisture in the garment can cause peeling in the future.

 Lay your transfer ink side down on your garment.
 You can then press.
-Peel back the carrier sheet immediately, while hot.
+Peel back the carrier sheet immediately, while hot (DTF prints should be rubbed with some pressure before peeling).
 Go slow to ensure the ink is fully released off the carrier sheet.
 For single color prints, If you notice it does not release easily, repress for another 5 seconds.
 Do not continue to take off the sheet.
 Lay it back down and repress!
 If the problem continues, check your pressure... you may need to add more.
 Most problems are solved by adding more pressure.

 With onesies, most problems are because of pressure.
 The seams of the onesie - the collar, sleeves, sides, and bottom. seams - make it hard to get the pressure on the design.
 We suggest putting something inside the onesie to raise the part you are pressing up above those seams.
 We suggest a cardboard square or a small pressing pillow.
 That will allow the press to put pressure on the screen print versus the pressure going to those seams.